Jim-JMCD/Genfrn/README.md

 $
 $ rm genFRN_log_20251101-105116.sh
 ~~~
+#### Notes

+* Bash bail out recovery made possible by the *trap* command, it doesn't exist in Powershell.
-Deep Seek V3 was used to convert the Bash script to Powershell.
+* Deep Seek V3 was used to convert the Bash script to Powershell.
 DeepSeek succeeded with no errors at the first attempt.
 Microsoft Co-Pilot, ChatGPT and Mistral Le Chat all failed to convert to the script to Powershell.
 All their attempts to rectify all the problems also failed.